adgomant/delean-batch-manager/examples/README.md

 Or store them in a `.env` file in your project directory.
 > If you do this, always run the `deleanbm` command from that directory, as it will look for the file in the current working directory.

-For more flexibility you can store the in the `.env` file that comes with this package after cloning it, as the program will always fallback to that file when trying to setup the environment.
+For more flexibility you can store them in the `.env` file that comes with this package after cloning it, as the program will always fallback to that file when trying to setup the environment.

 ---